GenericMappingTools/pygmt/doc/maintenance.md

 6. `publish-to-pypi.yml` (Publish wheels to PyPI and TestPyPI)

    This workflow is run to publish wheels to PyPI and TestPyPI (for testing only).
-   Archives will be pushed to TestPyPI on every commit to the *master* branch and tagged releases, and to PyPI for tagged releases only.
+   Archives will be pushed to TestPyPI on every commit to the *main* branch and tagged releases, and to PyPI for tagged releases only.

 7. `release-drafter.yml` (Drafts the next release notes)

-    This workflow is run to update the next releases notes as pull requests are merged into master.
+    This workflow is run to update the next releases notes as pull requests are merged into main.

 8. `check-links.yml` (Check links in the repository and website)